Charles Horman

 Charles Edmund Lazar Horman (May 15, 1942 – September 19, 1973) was an American journalist and documentary filmmaker.
 He was executed in Chile in the days following the 1973 Chilean coup d'état led by General Augusto Pinochet, which overthrew the socialist president Salvador Allende.
 Horman's death was the subject of the 1982 Costa-Gavras film Missing, in which he was portrayed by actor John Shea.

-In June 2014, a Chilean court ruled that US authorities had played a "fundamental" role in Horman's murder.
-In January 2015, two former Chilean intelligence officials were sentenced to jail in Chile for the murders of Charles Horman and Frank Teruggi.
+In June 2014, a Chilean court ruled that U.S. authorities had played a "fundamental" role in Horman's murder.
+In January 2015, two former Chilean intelligence officials were sentenced in Chile for the murders of Charles Horman and Frank Teruggi.

 Biography

 Horman was born in New York City, the son of Elizabeth Horman and Edmund Horman.
 An only child, he attended the Allen-Stevenson School, where he was a top student in English as well as an excellent cellist; he graduated in 1957.
 He then graduated cum laude (top 15%) from Phillips Exeter Academy in 1960 and summa cum laude from Harvard University in 1964, where he was President of Pendulum literary magazine.
 Working as filmmaker at King TV in Portland Oregon, Charles created the short documentary "Napalm", which won a Grand Prize at the Cracow Film Festival in 1967.

 Upon returning to New York City, Charles wrote articles as an investigative journalist for magazines in the United States such as Commentary and The Nation, and newspapers, including The Christian Science Monitor.
 In 1967–68, he worked as a reporter for INNOVATION magazine.

 Charles protested against the Vietnam War at the Democratic National Convention in Chicago, and was honorably discharged from the Air National Guard in 1969.

-In December 1971, Charles and wife, Joyce, left New York on a journey that eventually led them to Chile.
+In December 1971, Charles and his wife, Joyce, left New York on a journey that eventually led them to Chile.
 The pair studied Spanish in Cuernavaca, Mexico at the Ivan Illich school for a month, before proceeding southward through Central America.

 In Panama, they sold their camper and flew to Medellin, Colombia.
 They arrived in Santiago in the late spring of 1972 and settled temporarily in Santiago, where Charles worked as a freelance writer.